College of Engineering

 A student engineer can pursue any one of several degree plans, according to personal ambitions, interests and abilities.
 The student may choose the traditional BS degree and consider advanced research-oriented graduate programs leading to the MS and PhD degrees.
 Alternatively, at the graduate level, the student may select the Master of Engineering or the Doctor of Engineering program which are directed toward professional engineering.

-Within the College of Engineering, the undergraduate programs in aerospace engineering, biological and agricultural engineering, biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, industrial engineering, interdisciplinary engineering, mechanical engineering, nuclear engineering, ocean engineering, and petroleum engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.
-The electronic systems engineering technology program, manufacturing and mechanical engineering technology program, industrial distribution program, and multidisciplinary engineering technology program are accredited by the Engineering Technology Accreditation Commission (ETEC) of ABET, www.abet.org.
+Within the College of Engineering, the undergraduate programs in aerospace engineering, architectural engineering, biological and agricultural engineering, biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering, environmental engineering, industrial engineering, interdisciplinary engineering, materials science and engineering, mechanical engineering, nuclear engineering, ocean engineering, and petroleum engineering are accredited by the Engineering Accreditation Commission (EAC) of ABET, www.abet.org.
+The electronic systems engineering technology program, manufacturing and mechanical engineering technology program, industrial distribution program, and multidisciplinary engineering technology program are accredited by the Engineering Technology Accreditation Commission (ETAC) of ABET, www.abet.org.
 The computer science program is accredited by the Computing Accreditation Commission (CAC) of ABET, www.abet.org.

 Entrance and Enrollment Requirements